mattvenn/kicad/breadboard-psu/README.md

 [Watch the schematic creation screencast](https://www.youtube.com/watch?v=SAGcpGdsB4c&index=1&list=PLmcDgdDpcaPjIBy60y22XzG036ckQI7bC)

-Your first task is to produce the schematic below:
+Your first task is to produce the schematic below.
+If you want a 3.3v output use part AP1117D33.
+If you want 5v then use LM7805CT.

 ![schematic](schematic.png)